mitteth12/STAT251Work/README.md

-# STAT251Work
+# STAT 251 Work
- This repo is just a test to understand Git better by moving all of my RStudio work into a Repo.
+ This repository is just a test to understand Git and GitHub better by moving all of my STAT 251 work into a Repository.